 Charitable Contribution Strategy

 Strategy #1: Double-up.
-Lump two or more years worth of charitable contributions into one tax year and forego contributions in the following year(s).
-Doubling up on contributions will help enhance the amount of your itemized deductions.
+One option is to lump two or more years worth of charitable contributions into one tax year and forego contributions in the following year(s).
+Doubling up on contributions will help enhance the amount of your itemized deduction.

-In this scenario, the family will gain an additional $10,000 in itemized deductions over two years.
-For a couple in a 24 percent tax bracket, that’s a savings of $2,400.
-Savings increase to $3,700 for a couple in the 37 percent tax bracket.
+In this scenario, the taxpayer has the benefit of an additional $10,000 in itemized deductions over two years.
+For a couple in a 24% tax bracket, that is a savings of $2,400; the savings would be $3,700 for taxpayers in the 37% tax bracket.

 Strategy #3: Make Charitable Gifts from an IRA.
-If you are over age 70 ½ and have traditional IRA accounts, your annual required minimum distribution (RMD) can be a source of charitable giving.
-Rather than taking the RMD as a taxable distribution, you can direct up to $100,000 to one or more charities as a Qualified Charitable Distribution (QCD).
+Another strategy applies to those who are over 70 ½ and have traditional IRA accounts.
+Your annual required minimum distribution (RMD) can be a source of charitable giving.
+Rather than taking the RMD as a taxable distribution, you can direct up to $100,000 to a charity(ies) as a Qualified Charitable Distribution (QCD).
 The distribution must go directly from the trustee of your IRA (e.g. Schwab or Fidelity) to the charity.
-This approach also reduces your AGI since the amount of the QCD is not included as taxable income for the year.
-Why is this so important?
-The amount of your AGI impacts both Medicare premiums and taxation of Social Security benefits.
-One thing to note: Since you didn’t pay taxes on your IRA income, you don’t receive a charitable deduction for a QCD.
+This approach not only allows you to use your RMD to fulfill your charitable intentions, it also reduces your Adjusted Gross Income (AGI) because the amount of the QCD is not included as taxable income for the year.
+This is important since the amount of your AGI impacts both Medicare premiums and taxation of Social Security.
+(Note: Since the IRA income was not taxable to you, you do not receive a charitable deduction for a QCD.)